 You might fumble around looking for an angle or an “in” to a topic.
 And each pause and moment lost in deep contemplation is time tacked on to the overall writing time spent.

 Creating a topic idea bank is an excellent way to streamline your writing time.
-Set aside some time to develop a stockpile of blog topics you’d love to write about.
+Set aside some time to develop a stockpile of blog content ideas you’d love to write about.
+It’s also a great way to flesh out your content calendar.

 If coming up with article ideas isn’t your strong suit, consider reader pain points as a source of inspiration.
 This means what readers of your blog struggle with could be a potential wellspring for ideas.